orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 [\[SINCE Orbeon Forms 2021.1\]](/release-notes/orbeon-forms-2021.1.md)

-This property allows you to configure the buttons at the bottm of the Import page.
+This property allows you to configure the buttons at the bottom of the Import page.
 They are, by default:

 ```xml
 <property